 Find mortgage and student loan relief

-Payments on federal student loans were also suspended and interest waived through the end of 2020.
-If you will have difficulty keeping up with payments once they resume, check out various federal repayment programs.
+Payments on federal student loans were also suspended and interest waived through May 31, 2023, barring further extensions.
+If you will have difficulty keeping up with resumed payments, check out various federal repayment programs.
 An income-driven plan, for example, ties your monthly payments to your income and family size, potentially reducing them to $0.
 Learn about your repayment options at the NEA Student Debt Navigator.

-Government relief doesn’t apply to private loans.
-But you can still reach out to your loan servicer to see what options are available if you’re struggling with payments.
+Government relief didn’t apply to private loans, but you can still reach out to your loan servicer to see what options are available if you’re struggling with payments.

-You might also want to take advantage of today’s low interest rates to reduce your payments and borrowing costs by refinancing your private loans through the NEA Student Loan Refinance Program.
-The program, in partnership with College Ave Student Loans, allows you to choose a loan term from 5 to 20 years so you can choose what works best for your budget.
+You might also want to take advantage of interest rates that are still relatively low to reduce your payments and borrowing costs by refinancing your private loans through the NEA Student Loan Refinance Program.
+The program, in partnership with College Ave Student Loans, allows you to select a loan term from 5 to 15 years so you can choose what works best for your budget.
 You can also receive a one-time credit of 0.5% of your loan amount (up to $599.99) and get a 0.25% interest rate reduction when you enroll in auto pay.

 You’re entitled to a free credit report each year from one of the three major credit reporting businesses—Equifax, Experian and TransUnion—at AnnualCreditReport.com.
-But during the pandemic, the three bureaus waived this limit, and you can now get a free online report weekly from each through April 2021.
+But during the pandemic, the three bureaus waived this limit, and you can now get a free online report weekly from each through the end of 2022.

-Review your reports to make sure there aren’t any errors in it that could affect your credit score, a critical number used by lenders to quickly assess your creditworthiness.
+Review your reports to make sure there aren’t any errors there that could affect your credit score, which is a critical number used by lenders to quickly assess your creditworthiness.

 Certain relief offered to borrowers during the pandemic, such as mortgage forbearance and suspension of federal student loan payments, are not supposed to appear as negative marks on credit reports.
 Nevertheless, some borrowers complain that this relief was misreported, damaging their credit scores.